Baked Sweet Potato Chips

 These baked sweet potato chips are crunchy, addictive and made with only three simple ingredients.
 Skip the store-bought chips and make these instead!

 I grew up loving chips and still to this day they’re a bit of a weakness.
-We typically don’t keep chips on hand for snacking, but occasionally we’ll buy tortilla chips to have with guacamole or “healthy chips” as a treat.
+We typically don’t keep chips on hand for snacking, but occasionally we’ll buy tortilla chips to have with my east guacamole or “healthy chips” as a treat.
 But lately I’ve been making my own!

-I’ve made my own tortilla chips and pita chips, but I’ve been having fun making vegetables chips as well, including zucchini chips and kale chips.
+I’ve made my own tortilla chips and baked pita chips, but I’ve been having fun making vegetables chips as well, including zucchini chips and kale chips.
 All the recipes are pretty similar (except for fancy kale chip flavors) and the ingredient list is really short — thinly sliced veggies, a little oil and sea salt to taste.

 Lately I tried my hand at making baking sweet potato chips and I’m addicted.
 They’re so easy and so dang tasty.